 In this blog post I discuss tips for patients recently diagnosed with atrial fibrillation.
 I will discuss the important first steps to take for your treatment and when to seek expert consultation.

 Many patients, when they have episodes of atrial fibrillation, they can feel chest pain and feel as if they are having a heart attack.
 So, can atrial fibrillation actually give you a heart attack?
 Read my article to find out more.

 In this article I will be discussing the keto diet and for anyone with atrial fibrillation- what you should be aware of if you are considering the keto diet.

 In this article, I will be discussing cardioversions, a common treatment option for atrial fibrillation, and how they can be helpful for patients who have atrial fibrillation.
 Read my article to find out more.

 In this article I will discuss the topic of whether atrial fibrillation is curable, and the importance of long-term care for AFib patients.

 A cryptogenic stroke (CS) is technically defined as cerebral ischemia (stroke) of obscure or unknown origin.
 This is basically a fancy way of saying that a patient has had a stroke, yet doctors have not determined a cause.
-The cause of CS remains unknown because the event is transitory or reversible, medical tests have not been exhaustive, or because some causes truly remain unknown.
-One-third of the ischemic strokes is cryptogenic.
+In this post I discuss the relationship between a cryptogenic stroke and atrial fibrillation.

 A common question I get is whether cold weather and atrial fibrillation have any relation.
 We’re well into wintertime now in the United States and many of us are outside in frigid temperatures.
 So, the question is, does cold weather actually have an effect on atrial fibrillation?
 Do people get more frequent episodes of AFib during the wintertime?